 - Catchafire has virtual opportunities for skilled volunteers.

 - VolunteerMatch has a virtual volunteer list that is well stocked.

 - Help from Home focuses on virtual, micro-volunteer actions.

-And for virtual globetrotters, UN Volunteers online allows you to do good around the world.
+- Virtual globetrotters can work with UN Volunteers online to do good around the world.

 Special Volunteer Days and Weeks

 Don't forget all the unique opportunities during the year when volunteering is promoted.
 Here are just a few.